gradle/gradle/design-docs/jdk9-support.md

 ## Story: Allow generation of public API jars

-Given a set of source classes and a list of packages, generate a jar that only contains the public members of the source classes that belong to those packages.
-A stub class contains only the public members of the source class required at compile time.
+Given a set of source classes and a list of packages, generate a jar that only contains the public members of the source classes that belong to those packages.A stub class contains only the public members of the source class required at compile time.

+### Implementation

+- Should take `.class` files as input, **not** source files
+- Process classes using the ASM library
-Method bodies should throw an `UnsupportedOperationException`.
+- Method bodies should throw an `UnsupportedOperationException`.
-Should consider `java.*`, `javax.*` as allowed packages, considering they will map later to the `java-base` module.
+- Should consider `java.*`, `javax.*` as allowed packages, considering they will map later to the `java-base` module.
-Conversion of the implementation to an API jar should be done through a task.
+- Conversion of the implementation to an API jar should be done through a task that takes a classes directory as input and will output another class directory.

 ### Test cases

-- Jar contains:
+- Output contains:
     - public or protected elements, including nested classes
     - annotations (we don't need to deal with source-retention annotations because they are not present in the original binary)
-- Jar should not contain:
+- Output must not contain:
     - debug attributes
     - source location annotations
     - package private classes